-The sportsmen values maps provide important and previously unavailable data to federal and state agencies for uses including but not limited to the following:
+The resulting maps provide important and previously unavailable data to federal and state agencies in order to: